ThomasBuchinger/miq-flow/README.md

 # ManageIQ Automate GitFlow Importer
-This command line utiity extends the default ManageIQ Automate Import/Export Scripts to work better in a git-based branching workflow (GitFlow).
+This command line utility implements a git-based branching workflow (GitFlow) on top of the default ManageIQ Automate Import/Export Scripts.

 # The Problem
-ManageIQ does provide import/export scripts for Automate domains, however the default scripts are not compatible with GitFlow for the following reasons:
+ManageIQ provides a workflow enginge (Automate Engine) ManageIQ does provide import/export scripts for Automate domains, however the default scripts are not compatible with GitFlow for the following reasons:
 * The Importer cannot handle partial imports for Automate domains
 * Since higher priority domains shadow lower priority ones, any domain modeling a feature-branch MUST only contain changed files (which is a concept not easily translateable into git).